 Estimate your federal income tax return with our free tax return calculator.

 Deadlines for Filing Form 1040X

 Taxpayers have up to three years to file an amended tax return (or up to two years after paying any taxes they owe).
-If you file your taxes early – like in February or March – you’ll have up to three years after the April filing deadline to submit Form 1040X.
+If you file your taxes early – like in February or March – you’ll have up to three years after the usual April filing deadline to submit Form 1040X (which has been extended to May 17, 2021 for tax year 2020).
 But if you file for an extension, your deadline will be three years from the date you file your tax return.

 How to Fill out Form 1040X

 You’ll need to pull out a copy of your original tax return when you’re ready to fill out your amended return.
 You can make changes in the margins of your old tax return before completing Form 1040X.
 It might also be helpful to have access to the instructions for the form.
 You can find that online.
 In order to change some of the information you included on your original tax return, you may need to have additional documents in front of you.
 For instance, you may need your W-2 form if you’re changing your adjusted gross income or you want to know how much federal income tax was withheld from your paychecks.